omni-us/jsonargparse/CONTRIBUTING.rst

 Pull requests
 -------------

-When creating a pull request, it is recommended that in your fork, create a specific branch for the changes you want to contribute, instead of using the ``main`` branch.
+When creating a pull request, it is recommended that you create a specific branch in your fork for the changes you want to contribute, instead of using the ``main`` branch.

 The required tasks to do for a pull request, are listed in